dani2442/dani2442.github.io/content/posts/torax/index.md

 By replacing $\mathbf{x}_{t+\Delta t}$ with
 $\mathbf{x}_{t+\Delta t}^{k-1}$ within the coefficients
 $\mathbf{\tilde{T}}$, $\mathbf{\bar{C}}$ and $\mathbf{c}$,
-these coefficients become known at every iteration step, describing a `linear` system of equations. $\mathbf{x}_{t+\Delta t}^k$ can then be solved using standard linear algebra methods implemented in JAX.
+these coefficients become known at every iteration step, describing a linear system of equations. $\mathbf{x}_{t+\Delta t}^k$ can then be solved using standard linear algebra methods implemented in JAX.

-To further enhance the stability of the linear solver, particularly in the presence of stiff transport coefficients (e.g., when using the QLKNN turbulent transport model, see), the `pereverzev-corrigan-method` is implemented as an option.
-This method adds a large (user-configurable) artificial diffusion term to the transport equations, balanced by a large inward convection term such that zero extra transport is added at time $t$.
-These terms stabilize the solution, at the cost of accuracy over short transient phenomena, demanding care in the choice of $\Delta t$ and the value of the artificial diffusion term.